|View Bio Close BioMatthew J. AdilettaIntel Fellow, Data Center Group|

 |View Bio Close BioGenevieve BellIntel Fellow, Intel Labs|

-Director, Interaction and Experience Research
+Director, User Experience Research

 Dr. Genevieve Bell is an anthropologist and researcher with 15 years of experience driving innovation in the high-tech industry.
-As the director of Interaction and Experience Research in Intel Labs, Bell leads a team of social scientists, interaction designers, human factors engineers and computer scientists.
+As the director of User Experience Research in Intel Labs, Bell leads a team of social scientists, interaction designers, human factors engineers and computer scientists.
 This organization researches new computing experiences that are centered around people's needs and desires.
 This foundationally shapes and then helps to create new Intel technologies and products.
 In this team and her prior roles, Bell has fundamentally altered the way Intel envisions and plans its products so that they are centered on people's needs rather than simply silicon capabilities.

 In addition to leading this increasingly important area at Intel, Bell is an accomplished industry commentator on the intersection of culture and technology and has been extensively featured in publications that include Wired, Forbes, The Atlantic, Fast Company and the Wall Street Journal.
 She is a frequent public speaker and panelist at technology conferences worldwide, sharing myriad insights gained from her extensive international field work and research.
 In 2010, Bell was named one of Fast Company's inaugural "100 Most Creative People in Business."
 Bell is a passionate advocate for the advancement of women in technology and in 2012 was inducted into the Women In Technology International (WITI) Hall of Fame, as well being honored by the Anita Borg Institute as the 2013 Woman of Vision for Leadership.
 Her first book, "Divining the Digital Future: Mess and Mythology in Ubiquitous Computing," was co-written with Prof. Paul Dourish of the University of California at Irvine and released in April 2011.
 Bell is also the recipient of several patents for consumer electronics innovations.